Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 {
   "@odata.context": "https://{account}.tfsallin.net/_odata/v1.0/$metadata#WorkItems",
   "@vsts.warnings": [
-    "The specified query does not include a $select or $apply clause which is recommended for all queries.
-Details on recommended query patterns are available here: <fwdlink>"
+    "The specified query does not include a $select or $apply clause which is recommended for all queries."
   ],
   ...
 }